 - Auger Bit – Auger bits are used for drilling wider holes in the substrate.
-The specially designed bit forces wood back out of the entry hole.
+The specially designed bit forces wood back out of the entry hole like a chainsaw.

 - Step Drill Bit – The step drill bit has a cone shape tip and is perfect for drilling through thin materials including sheet metal and plastic.

 - Screwdriver Bit – Screwdriver bits come in a variety of sizes and types including Phillip’s head and flat blade.
 Very useful for sinking screws.

 - Nut Driver – Nut driver bits allow you to quickly and easily tighten nuts.

 - Work some plumber’s putty until it is soft and pliable.